See Inside Julia Berolzheimer's Charming Charleston Home

 Get an Up-Close Look at This Gorgeous Home

 Equal parts quintessential Southern and modern-day millennial, this home (complete with a white picket fence) is one property that perfectly reflects its owner.
-Julia Engel may have 1.2 million Instagram followers (@juliahengel) and counting, but she considers herself more traditional than trendy.
-In fact, her lifestyle blog and budding fashion empire, Gal Meets Glam, is built upon her knack for reinventing classics with a contemporary spin—whether that's a floral-print dress topped with a cardigan or the laid-back sophistication of her Lowcountry cottage in the city's Old Village District.
+Julia Berolzheimer may have 1.2 million Instagram followers (@juliaberolzheimer) and counting, but she considers herself more traditional than trendy.
+In fact, her lifestyle blog is built upon her knack for reinventing classics with a contemporary spin—whether that's a floral-print dress topped with a cardigan or the laid-back sophistication of her Lowcountry cottage in the city's Old Village District.

 Gal Goes South

 The custom-renovated home is one way that she and her husband, Thomas Berolzheimer, really are living the modern dream.
 Running their own company afforded them the flexibility to pick up and move to South Carolina from San Francisco practically on a whim.
 Northern California natives who met in college, they fell hard for Charleston on a vacation in 2016.
-The fact that it's so photogenic didn't hurt; Berolzheimer, a photographer, had been helping Engel with the blog since she launched it in 2011, during her junior year.
-After graduation, the two grew Gal Meets Glam full-time out of their San Francisco apartment.
+The fact that it's so photogenic didn't hurt; Thomas, a photographer, had been helping Julia with her blog since she launched it in 2011, during her junior year.
+After graduation, the two grew the lifestyle brand full-time out of their San Francisco apartment.

 The Vision Within